nats-io/nats-server/README.md

 ## Building

-This code currently requires at _least_ version 1.4 of Go, but we encourage the use of the latest stable release.
-We will be moving to requiring at _least_ 1.5 in the near future.
-Go is still young and improving rapidly, new releases provide performance improvements and fixes.
+This code currently requires at _least_ version 1.5 of Go, but we encourage the use of the latest stable release.
+Go is still young and improving rapidly.
+New releases provide performance improvements and fixes.
 Information on installation, including pre-built binaries, is available at
 <http://golang.org/doc/install>.
 Stable branches of operating system
 packagers provided by your OS vendor may not be sufficient.